Aberystwyth University: Policy and Associated Rules on the Use of E-mail

 Information obtained through any e-mail monitoring will not be used for any purpose other than that for which it is collected unless such monitoring reveals activity of a nature that no employer or organisation could reasonably ignore.

 Access to Email.
 This means that one or more nominated University officers is given permission to read e-mails addressed to you, or sent by you.
 Such authority will only be given in exceptional circumstances, in particular if, due to your absence from the University, an inability to access emails addressed to you could compromise the business of the University for a clearly identifiable reason.
 This is most likely to arise if you are a member of staff and absent due to sickness for any length of time, or if you are on holiday or have left the University without having put adequate arrangements in place.
-E-mail may also be accesed in response to a legal requirement, such as a Data Subject Access Request, or as part of an internal investigation.
+E-mail may also be accessed in response to a legal requirement, such as a Data Subject Access Request, or as part of an internal investigation.

 Under such circumstances, a Head of Department or section can request Information Services to make relevant existing emails available to a nominated University officer.

-The officer(s) nominated to handle such emails will be instructed to use careful judgement before reading the content of any particular email item, for example by using the subject headers so as to avoid accessing email text that is clearly nothing to do with the area of business being progressed.
+The officer(s) nominated to handle such emails will be instructed to use careful judgment before reading the content of any particular email item, for example by using the subject headers so as to avoid accessing email text that is clearly nothing to do with the area of business being progressed.

 In using the University’s computer facilities you, as a student or member of staff, implicitly accept the University’s regulations and those of Information Services.
 Consequently, you have agreed to a right to inspection by Information Services staff under the circumstances explained above.